about the campaign

 In addition to procuring a replacement organ, a portion of the proceeds from the capital campaign will be used to repair and renovate parts of our infrastructure that were not addressed by the previous initiative.
 And, importantly, we will devote a small portion of the capital campaign proceeds, plus an equal amount of resources to be identified in the future, to catalyze and seed new, creative programs that further our mission – an initiative that we hope will lead to the eventual establishment of a special endowment that can support such work in perpetuity.

 This capital campaign is the second leg of the fundraising effort that began in 2007.
-In 2013, when the Vestry decided to take advantage of comparatively low construction costs and interest rates, and begin construction on the new addition, it adopted a financing plan that envisioned a follow-up capital campaign that would begin in 2019—now, in other words.
-The immediate impetus for this second fundraising leg is the need to refinance a bank loan in mid-2020.
+In 2013, when the Vestry decided to take advantage of comparatively low construction costs and interest rates, and begin construction on the new addition, it adopted a financing plan that envisioned a follow-up capital campaign that would begin in 2019.
+The immediate impetus for this second fundraising leg is the need to pay off a bank loan.
 In parallel, the accelerating decline of the Kleuker organ and the recognition that it does not warrant repair, means that we must begin now to raise the money necessary to replace it.

 The new, modern choir room is overflowing with choristers.
 New classrooms and meeting rooms have multiplied our engagement with the local community.
 We host dozens of local organizations and events, from the Johnson Service Corps to addiction recovery classes to election voting.
 With the new facility, the Preschool at The Chapel of the Cross now welcomes children and their families to a safe, beautiful space designed for learning and play.
 The new facility has delivered important, environmentally-responsible operating efficiencies.